John 2:19

 Kingdom of God, but those who are born twice will live forever.
 To be born of

-water refers to the physical birth because a baby in encased in water in its
+water refers to the physical birth because a baby is encased in water in its

-mother’s womb and because it’s own physical body is 90 percent water.
-We all
+mother’s womb and because a baby’s own physical body is 90 percent water.
+We

-know that we have received the first birth, which is the physical birth.
-Jesus
+all know that we have received the first birth, which is the physical birth.

-was trying to get Nicodemus to think about the necessity and the requirement of
+Jesus was trying to get Nicodemus to think about the necessity and the

-having a second birth, a spiritual birth.
-You have received the physical birth,
+requirement of having a second birth, a spiritual birth.
+You have received the

-but the question is have you received the spiritual birth?
+physical birth, but the question is, have you received the spiritual birth?

-again.
-The wind blows where it will, and you hear the sound of it, but cannot
+must be born again.
+The wind blows where it will, and you hear the sound of it,

-tell from where it comes or where it goes: so is everyone that is born of the
+but cannot tell from where it comes or where it goes: so is everyone that is

-between the physical birth and the spiritual birth, but there are also
+similarities between the physical birth and the spiritual birth, but there are

-differences.
-There are things about the spiritual birth that we will probably
+also differences.
+There are things about the spiritual birth that we will

-never totally understand in this life.
-When Jesus was baptized the spirit was
+probably never totally understand in this life.
+When Jesus was baptized, the Spirit

 symbolizes peace, and when the Spirit of God takes over your life you will know